Leo Koceski: University of Michigan

 Koceski continued to suffer from injuries during the 1950 football season and was able to start only four games.
 In the third game of the season against Army, Koceski suffered pulled knee ligaments and was out of action for several games.
 Koceski returned to the lineup in time for the Ohio State game—the infamous Snow Bowl game of 1950.
 Late in the game, Koceski entered the game from the sidelines with the news that Northwestern had upset Illinois, which meant that Michigan would be the Big Ten champion and advance to the Rose Bowl with a victory over Ohio State.
 With the wind blowing at 28 miles per hour in a blizzard, Koceski recalled the conditions at the Snow Bowl as follows: "It was cold, it was nasty, and it wasn't any fun."
 The Wolverines won the Snow Bowl by a score of 9 to 3 and advanced to the 1951 Rose Bowl.

 In the weeks leading up to the Rose Bowl, Koceski's knee became the subject of extensive coverage in the press.
 On Christmas Eve, the Los Angeles Times reported that Coach Bennie Oosterbaan's hopes for Koceski faded when Koceski complained of a "'very tired' feeling in his gimpy right knee and was excused early in the forenoon workout."
 Two days, later the Times reported that "Michigan Hopes Soar" on news that Koceski was "looking better."
 Two days before the Rose Bowl game, Oosterbaan told the press that Koceski was in his best shape since the Army game.
 Oosterbaan said, "Leo will play both on offense and defense.
 How effectively I cannot say, but he will play."
 Koceski's final game for the Michigan team was the 1951 Rose Bowl victory over California.
 After the game, Coach Oosterbaan cited Koceski as one of the standouts of the game for Michigan along with Don Dufek, Al "Brick" Wahl, and Chuck Ortmann.

 Koceski also played baseball for the Michigan Wolverines baseball teams that won two Big 10 championships.
 He was an outfielder who was elected team captain in 1951.

-Later years
+Later life and death

 Koceski worked as a sales representative for Wilsonart Co. in Michigan.
-He lived in Dearborn Heights, Michigan.
 He was married and had three sons.
 In 1989, he was inducted into the Pennsylvania Sports Hall of Fame.

+Koceski lived in Dearborn Heights, Michigan, where he died on September 21, 2021, at the age of 92.